 Historically, the meaning and connotation of freight management was changed and reshaped many times.
 Currently, it refers to all the processes that cover preparing, shipping, storing, and receiving freight.

 Freight management is the service provided by freight forwarders or third-party logistics companies.
 It suggests matching loads to freight carriers, route planning, and the optimization of the transportation process.

 Whether you are a large enterprise or a small business, cargo management can be complex.
 Even if you know the exact obstacles in your way, it may be challenging to put the overall picture together.
 Additionally, freight shipping involves numerous processes.
 To manage all of them efficiently, you need to pay attention to details and focus on everything simultaneously.

-Attempting to handle all of this on your own won’t end well for your business productivity.
-More companies now realize the complexity and importance of logistics and transportation management and outsource it to external parties.
-Apart from peace of mind, delegating such a large branch of business can result in substantial cost savings and a much better operational efficiency.
+Attempting to handle all of this on your own won’t end well for your business’ productivity.
+More companies now realize the complexity and importance of logistics and transportation management and choose to outsource it to external parties.
+Apart from peace of mind, delegating such a large branch of business can result in substantial cost savings and more efficiency in your operations.

 Third-party companies have a significant advantage over in-house logistics departments, due to their relationships with carriers.
 Combined with industry expertise, third parties can provide efficient management and drive cost savings.